Update

 Here is an example of an email to a state Attorney General asking them to drop out of the case:

 Subject: Stop Attacking Section 504!
 Drop Out of Texas v.
-Becerra!
+Kennedy!

 [Say who you are] I live in Juneau, Alaska, and I have a disability.
 I am hard of hearing and use a wheelchair.
 I volunteer for the Southeast Alaska Independent Living Center.
-I go to college part time.
+I go to college part-time.
+I have a personal care assistant who helps me with bathing, dressing, and eating.

 [Say why Texas v.
-Becerra is bad] I am very upset and angry that you have joined a case in Texas called Texas v.
-Becerra that goes against Section 504 and the updated rules.
-You are asking the court to get rid of the Section 504 rules and the entire law.
-If the court does what you ask, I will not be able to go to the doctor or my college classes and get equal treatment.
-I will not have equal rights.
+Kennedy is bad] I am very upset and angry that you are part of the Texas v.
+Kennedy case.
+You are asking the court to get rid of Olmstead and the Section 504 rules.
+If the court does what you ask, I will not have equal rights anymore.
+I will not be able to go to the doctor or my college classes and get equal treatment.
+I will not have the right to live in the community with supports like my PCA.
 This will be true for all the other disabled people in Alaska.

 [Ask for a meeting] I want you to meet with me and other people with disabilities.
 We want to talk to you about the case and why we are so concerned about it.